CloudLabsAI-Azure/Defender-for-Cloud/modules/module0-preparing-the-environment.md

    ![Microsoft Defender for Cloud](../images/task1-rd1.png)

 1. The Resources page allows you to add VMs to be associated with the DCR.
-Select **+ Add resources** to select resources,
+Select **+ Add resources** to select resources.

    ![Microsoft Defender for Cloud](../images/task1.4.png)

-1. Under Subscription, expand Resource Groups and select the Virtual Machines that needs to be associated with Data Collection Rules and click on **Apply**
+1. Under Subscription, expand Resource Groups and select the Virtual Machines that needs to be associated with Data Collection Rules and click on **Apply.**

    ![Microsoft Defender for Cloud](../images/task1.6.png)